The-Geology-Guy/courses-application-case-study-marketing-analytics/slides/chapter_1_7bcbe1ffa6edd4d64b5ab0bbeefdeeb0.md

 ```

 `@part1`
+- **List from a range:**
+     - Input cell must match a value in a range of cells
+- **List of items: **
-- List from a range:
+     - Input cell must match a value from a list of items manually entered
-- List from
-- The list may show as a dropdown{{3}}
+- Both lists may show as a dropdown

 **Works well when:**{{4}}
 - There are a small number of options{{5}}